Find better matches with our advanced

 - Likes dogs and likes cats

-I want to continue doing work that makes me happy and then come home to someone who makes me even happier.
 I want to inspire and be inspired, to live and work passionately, to make a dynamically positive impact on others with my art and my words and my way of being and interacting in the world.
 I want to learn and grow, consciously and conscientiously, every day until the end of my days.

 If you ask me where I see myself in 10 years, the answer might surprise you.
 “Somewhere unexpected," I would say, "for I suspect that’s all we ever truly know about our future or who or where or what we’ll be.
 But, if you want to know what I think I want now, what I’m working toward now, what I think important as we sit here now (at least until someone or something in this world spurs my growth again by humbling me and, in learning something new, I come to understand again just how much I have yet to learn), well, I can tell you…”